Omeprazole/sodium bicarbonate (By mouth)

 Omeprazole (oh-MEP-ra-zole), Sodium Bicarbonate (SOE-dee-um bye-KAR-bo-nate)

-Treats heartburn, stomach ulcers, gastroesophageal reflux disease (GERD), and damage to the esophagus.
-This medicine also helps prevent stomach bleeding in patients who have a serious illness.
-This medicine is a combination of a proton pump inhibitor (PPI) and an antacid.
+Treats heartburn, stomach ulcers, gastroesophageal reflux disease (GERD), and a damaged esophagus.
+Also helps prevent stomach bleeding in critically ill patients.
+This medicine contains a proton pump inhibitor (PPI).

 When This Medicine Should Not Be Used